 The tab reports, for each strategy under each scenario, the availability ceiling price, i.e. the price above which the strategy does not give a positive NPV for any flexibility contract length.
-It also shows, for each strategy selected by the user, what the ceiling availability price on a Least Worst Regret or Weighted Average basis would be
+It also shows the maximum average annual cost (including fixed, availability and utilisation fees) above which flexibility is not justified.